 View the Cherry Blossoms

-If you are lucky enough to be visiting Kyoto right about now, in early to mid-April, there are lots of opportunities for Hanami, the viewing of cherry blossom trees (including the gardens at Nijo Castle).
+If you are lucky enough to be visiting Kyoto in early to mid-April, like we were, there are lots of opportunities for Hanami, the viewing of cherry blossom trees (including the gardens at Nijo Castle).

 One kid-friendly way is to visit Maruyama Park, where families picnic and restaurants set up food stalls and tables under the trees.
 The people watching can be as colorful as the blossoms.